scality/Zenko/docs/Installation/Installation_Guide.rst

 For custom sizing, increase these base numbers.

-For non-MetalK8s deployments, follow your vendo or community’s instructions for configuring persistent voloumes at 500 Gi/node.
+For non-MetalK8s deployments, follow your vendor or community’s instructions for configuring persistent voloumes at 500 Gi/node.